Lotus-Gaming-DE/wcr-api/README.md

 with `{"detail": "Internal server error"}` instead of exposing a stack trace.

+Logs are written to `logs/` with rotation; old logs are kept for 7 days.
 ## Hosted API

 The API is also deployed and accessible under: